-- b.
+- 3. Duties of the Academic Policies Committee (APC) - a.
+The UCPC will meet the second and fourth Monday of each month during the academic year.
+All course and program changes begin with a first reading.
+They are returned to departments when editing or changes are required.
+The second meeting of each month will include a second reading of course and program changes and final approval. - b.
 Review proposals regarding curricular changes to programs.
-All undergraduate courses and program changes are considered and approved by APC.
-All Core 42 courses are considered and approved by APC.
-Courses with Missouri Transfer (MOTR) numbers will be considered and approved by APC.
+All undergraduate courses and program changes are considered and approved by UCPC.
+All Core 42 courses are considered and approved by UCPC.
+Courses with Missouri Transfer (MOTR) numbers will be considered and approved by UCPC.
 (MOTR is an acronym that refers to the 42 credit hours that are transferable across public colleges and universities and some private colleges and universities.)
 Graduate courses and programs will be considered and approved by the Graduate Council.
 Program approvals are required to be reviewed by the Missouri Department of Higher Education and Workforce Development and the Higher Learning Commission. - c.
-Ensure that proposals are written in correct style and follow all policies of the University. - d.
-Recommend to Faculty Senate only those proposals which they feel will preserve or improve the quality of the education provided by the University. - e.
+Ensure that proposals are written in the correct style and follow all policies of the University. - d.
+Recommend to Faculty Senate only those proposals which they feel will preserve or improve the quality of the education provided by the University.

+- e.
 Determine whether proposed curricular changes are likely to affect other programs.
 Verify that the responsible individuals in the affected areas agree to the curricular change before approving the proposal. - f.
 Adjudicate disputes regarding curriculum proposals between academic departments. - g.
 Initiate and consider proposal for academic development of the University. - h.
 Make recommendations to the Faculty Senate regarding any policy change in curricula. - i.
 When departmental matters and professional and pre-professional programs are under discussion, the Committee shall invite counsel from the responsible persons in the areas involved. - j.
 The APC is responsible for General Education Curriculum.
-Accordingly, it will: - Collect, review, and recommend to the Academic Policies Committee all course changes in the General Education Curriculum submitted by academic departments. - Ensure the University's core curriculum is consistent with state requirements, flexible to meet the unique needs of the institution's various academic programs, and assessable from a student learning perspective.
-This committee is responsible for the structure of the general education curriculum and the inclusion/exclusion of specific courses as meeting the stated requirements. - Review the General Education Curriculum every three years to determine how well the curriculum goals are being met.
+Accordingly, it will: - i.
+Collect, review, and recommend to the Academic Policies Committee all course changes in the General Education Curriculum submitted by academic departments. - ii.
+Ensure the University's core curriculum is consistent with state requirements, flexible to meet the unique needs of the institution's various academic programs, and assessable from a student learning perspective.
+This committee is responsible for the structure of the general education curriculum and the inclusion/exclusion of specific courses as meeting the stated requirements. - iii.
+Review the General Education Curriculum every three years to determine how well the curriculum goals are being met.
 The review will result in a written report given to the Faculty Senate and the President of the University.